PURCHASING PRACTICES AND THEIR IMPACT ON TOY & CHILDREN’S JUVENILE PRODUCT FACTORIES: BALANCING MARKETPLACE REALITIES AND SOCIAL COMPLIANCE STANDARDS

 The U.S. Toy Industry Association was the first national toy association to require all of its members to participate in the ICTI CARE Process.

-Open to all TIA members and non-member toy companies.
 This session is specifically recommended for staffs that share responsibility for social compliance policies (e.g., HR, legal, procurement or sourcing teams, third-party auditors, etc.).

 CEO’s, employees, consumers, regulators and activists around the globe have made the elimination of substandard health, safety and labor practices for workers and assuring adherence to strict social compliance standards a top priority.
 However, emerging trends in purchasing practices (e.g., retailers placing orders closer to peak seasons causing toy companies to struggle to meet shorter delivery times) are having a significant impact on conditions for factory workers (e.g., longer shifts; excessive required overtime; health and safety shortcuts; etc.).

-Topics to be included in this webinar are:
+Topics included in this webinar were: